Dr. Peter Rabinowitz is Professor of Environmental and Occupational Health Sciences and Director of the UW Center for

-Dr. Rabinowitz is the acting director of the UW MetaCenter for Pandemic Disease Preparedness, an interdisciplinary effort to prepare, prevent, and respond to global emerging disease outbreak threats.
+Dr. Rabinowitz is also Co-Director of the UW Alliance for Pandemic Preparedness, an interdisciplinary effort to prepare, prevent and respond to global emerging disease outbreak threats.

 He has been a visiting scientist at the Global Influenza Program of the World Health Organization and in the Animal Health Division of the UN Food and Agriculture Organization (FAO), where he researched zoonotic diseases.
 He is the co-editor, with Lisa Conti DVM, MPH, of the clinical manual Human Animal Medicine: Zoonoses, Toxicants and other Shared Health Risks.
 (Elsevier 2010) He is co-director, with Malika Kachani DVM, PhD, of the Stone Mountain Working Group on One Health Proof of Concept Research.

 Dr. Rabinowitz completed a Family Medicine residency through the University of California, San Francisco (Salinas Program).
 He has also completed fellowships in General Preventive Medicine and Occupational and Environmental Medicine at the Yale School of Medicine, where he served as Associate Professor in the Department of Internal Medicine and Director of Electives for the School of Medicine.